rancher/rancher-docs/docs/integrations-in-rancher/longhorn.md

 ### Uninstalling Longhorn from the Rancher UI

-1. Go to the cluster where Longhorn is installed and click **Apps & Marketplace**.
+1. Go to the cluster where Longhorn is installed and click **Apps**.
 1. Click **Installed Apps**.
 1. Go to the `longhorn-system` namespace and check the boxes next to the `longhorn` and `longhorn-crd` apps.
 1. Click **Delete,** and confirm **Delete**.